4lejandrito/next-plausible/README.md

 ## Developing

-- `yarn build` will generate the production scripts under the `dist` folder.
+- `npm run build` will generate the production scripts under the `dist` folder.